-ribal Family Census Card issued by ne Bureau of Indian Affairs; , Marriage license issued by the Navajo office of Vital Records; or Phone contacts with an official Agency r Court. ca OTE SSA or SSI benefit records annot be used for proof of legal arriage. deper estab egality of a common law marriage nds on whether the marriage was lished in another state or under jo law: If esta ablished in another state: customer is asked for a Statement of (DE-118) that has all of the following s: The city and state where the common aw marriage was established; a The dates the couple lived in that city nd state where the common law narriage was established; and The reason that the couple believes ne common law marriage is valid.
-Clarifi to see Eligibility Worker sends a Policy ication Request to the PCR mailbox if the common-law marriage meets requirements.
-If esta ablished under Navajo law: Office rriage license issued by the Navajo e of Vital Records verifies a valid non-law marriage under Navajo law, and is s legal under Arizona law.
+Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
+NOTE SSA or SSI benefit records cannot be used for proof of legal marriage.
+Common Law Marriage The legality of a common law marriage depends on whether the marriage was established in another state or under Navajo law: If established in another state: The customer is asked for a Statement of Facts (DE-118) that has all of the following details: The city and state where the common law marriage was established; The dates the couple lived in that city and state where the common law marriage was established; and The reason that the couple believes the common law marriage is valid.
+The Eligibility Worker sends a Policy Clarification Request to the PCR mailbox to see if the common-law marriage meets legal requirements.
+If established under Navajo law: A marriage license issued by the Navajo Office of Vital Records verifies a valid common-law marriage under Navajo law, and is legal under Arizona law.
+Widowed or Divorced The person's statement is accepted unless